caarlos0/gophercon-2025/slides.md

 }
 ```

-^ then, we import stopwatch from bubbles, and embed it in our model
+^ then, we import stopwatch from bubbles, and add it to our model
 we also implement Init, which comes from the tea.Model interface - for our case it simply delegates to stopwatch's init
+the quitting bool there will be important later :)

 ---

+![autoplay mute loop](bg.mp4)

 ## Bubble Tea

-![autoplay mute loop](bg.mp4)

-`Update`:
+[.code-highlight: none]
+[.code-highlight: 1,10]
+[.code-highlight: 2,6]
+[.code-highlight: 3-5]
+[.code-highlight: 7-9]
+[.code-highlight: all]

 ```go
 func (m model) Update(msg tea.Msg) (tea.Model, tea.Cmd) {